 - Don't You Dare Pity Me!: Doesn't appreciate Barb's constant worrying about her.

-- Driven to Suicide: Subverted in Cult of Chucky.
+- Driven to Suicide: Subverted in Cult.
 The guilt from learning about Alice's death was too much for her to take, so she attempted suicide by slitting her wrist with one of the spokes of her wheelchair.
 Unfortunately for her, Chucky wasn't going to let her take the easy way out...

-- Grand Theft Me: Becomes the new host for Chucky at the end of Cult of Chucky.
+- Grand Theft Me: She becomes the new host for Chucky at the end of Cult.

 - Handicapped Badass: Even though she's stuck in a wheelchair with an unspecified heart condition, she still survives a head-on fight with Chucky.

 - Heroine With Bad Publicity: For being another unlucky Loser Protagonist who is Wrongly Accused for Chucky's killings.

 - Iconic Sequel Character: First appears in Curse of Chucky.

 - Loser Protagonist: Even more so than Andy.
 Being in a wheelchair and mistreated by her Big Sister Bully is bad enough, but to end up as a Heroine With Bad Publicity following being Wrongly Accused and later Convicted by Public Opinion for Chucky's killings and later becoming Chucky's first human vessel and not a Killer Doll this time is much worse.
 In the TV show, she's now possessed by Chucky and even in her rare moments of regaining back her body, Tiffany is around to insure she stays a prisoner.

 - Ms. Fanservice: Chucky upon possessing her in the TV series constantly forces her to be scantily clad.